 Bankruptcy is a formal legal process in the UK where individuals who cannot repay unaffordable debts declare themselves insolvent.
-Their assets are used to repay creditors, and once discharged, remaining debts are usually written off, which can offer a financial fresh start.
+Their assets are used to repay creditors, and once discharged, remaining debts are usually written off.

 What is bankruptcy?

-Bankruptcy is a formal, legally-binding procedure that provides a last resort for individuals who find they cannot pay their outstanding debts.
+Bankruptcy is a formal, legally-binding procedure that can provide a period of relief for individuals who find they cannot pay their outstanding debts.

 The primary aim of bankruptcy is to help individuals regain control of their finances when they owe more money than they can reasonably repay.